Freshman Selection - Fall 2018

 - Personal qualities of the applicant, including leadership ability, character, motivation, tenacity, initiative, originality, creativity, intellectual independence, responsibility, insight, maturity, and demonstrated concern for others and for the community.
 These qualities may not be reflected in traditional measures of academic achievement.
 They may be found elsewhere in the application and judged by the reader as positive indicators of the student’s ability to succeed at UCLA and beyond.

 - Likely contributions to the intellectual and cultural vitality of the campus.
 In addition to a broad range of intellectual interests and achievements, consideration will be given to evidence of an applicant’s ability and desire to contribute to a campus that values cultural, socioeconomic, and intellectual diversity.
 This includes the likelihood that the student would make meaningful and unique contributions to intellectual and social interchanges with faculty and fellow students, both inside and outside the classroom.

-- Performance on standardized tests, including the ACT plus Writing or SAT Reasoning, and any AP or IBHL examinations the applicant may have taken.
+- Performance on standardized tests, including the ACT plus Writing or SAT with Essay, and any AP or IBHL examinations the applicant may have taken.
 Applicants who have not had the opportunity to take AP or IBHL courses or who have chosen not to take the examinations for these courses will not be disadvantaged.
 Test scores will be evaluated in the context of all other academic information in the application and preference will be given to tests that show a demonstrable relationship to curriculum and to Academic Senate statements of competencies expected of entering college students.
 Under no circumstances does UCLA employ minimum scores or "cut-offs" of any kind.